 Its legality is simply not clear-cut.
 There are laws for taxis, which you hail on the street, and there are laws for limousines, which you call in advance.
-But until Uber came around and gave people the option to schedule cars within a moment’s notice from an app, there was no need for laws governing limousines that sometimes act similarly to taxis--or taxi-type cars that could be digitally hailed.
+But until Uber came around and gave people the option to schedule cars with a moment’s notice from an app, there was no need for laws governing limousines that sometimes act similarly to taxis–or taxi-type cars that could be digitally hailed.
 The company operates in a gray area of its own invention.

 “A lot of this regulation was written before mobile technology,” says Josh Mohrer, the general manager of Uber in New York City.
-“In a world where a black car can only be arranged by phone, and you’re calling a phone number and they’re going to radio to the car and they’re going to come pick you up, and that whole process takes a half an hour."
+“In a world where a black car can only be arranged by phone, and you’re calling a phone number and they’re going to radio to the car, and they’re going to come pick you up, and that whole process takes a half an hour.”

 A disruptive service can be created by a couple of geeks with laptops, but new laws are born within the snarl of slow bureaucracy.
 It takes a while for them to catch up.
 Uber isn’t the only service that is caught in the disparity between the two timetables.

 Car-sharing companies such as Getaround and RelayRides let neighbors rent their cars to each other, sometimes by the hour.
 But when it comes to deciding who should pay if one of those cars gets in an accident, the law is still unclear.
 A federal law protects car rental and leasing companies from liability in the case of an accident, but what about an individual who has rented her car?
 With no precedent, it’s hard to tell.
 Peer-to-peer room renting service Airbnb has also created a new category that lacks straightforward legislation.
-Earlier this year, San Francisco clarified that it expects the service to pay the same 15% tax hotels pay, something it hadn't been doing.
-Meanwhile, landlords who prohibit subletting without their consent have taken legal action against tenets who post rooms on the site.
+Earlier this year, San Francisco clarified that it expects the service to pay the same 15% tax hotels pay, something it hadn’t been doing.
+Meanwhile, landlords who prohibit subletting without their consent have taken legal action against tenets who post rooms on the Airbnb site.